eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_33<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-For the verification of access certificates, a Wallet Unit SHALL accept only the trust anchors in all LoTE(s) for Access Certificate Authorities.
+For the verification of access certificates, a Wallet Unit SHALL accept all trust anchors of Access Certificate Authorities, as published by the Commission in the relevant LoTE, and only those.

-*Note: Access Certificate Authority LoTEs are explained in [[Topic 27](./annex-2.02-high-level-requirements-by-topic.md#a2316-topic-27-registration-of-pid-providers-providers-of-qeaas-pub-eaas-and-non-qualified-eaas-and-relying-parties)].*
+*Note: The Access Certificate Authority LoTE is explained in [[Topic 27][topic-27]].*

 </div>
 </div>